 "Romance as a genre is almost exclusively written, produced, created, sold by women and for women," Leah said, adding that it may be the only genre that prioritizes women's sexual pleasure and development seriously.

-So yes, romance may be best known for its erotic writing.
-But that doesn't mean the quality of it falls behind other genres.
+So, yes, romance may be best known for its erotic writing.
+But that doesn't mean the its quality falls behind that of other genres.

 "Romance has always kind of been, we call it the redheaded stepchild of publishing," Bea said.
 "We need to do a better job of de-stigmatizing the reading of romance."